Student: How do you say go in Russian?

 To address more than one person, we add -те to the verbs in the present and future tense:

-- Пойдёмте в кино!
+- Пойдёмте в кино! — Let's go to the movies, guys.

-two different verbs, three different tenses… and one simple meaning when someone just wants you to move already.
+So now you know the secret: one verb, three different tenses… and one simple meaning when someone just wants you to move already.

 Next time you hear Идём! Пойдём! Пошли! — don’t panic.